 - You and your doctor had a professional patient-doctor relationship

 - Through this relationship, your doctor owed you and your child a duty of care, meaning that a competent professional in the same circumstances would have acted differently

 - The physician violated this duty of care through negligence or carelessness

 - As a result, your child suffered injury

 - Your child suffered damages and losses due to the injury

 As your Kentucky birth injury attorneys, it is our job to prove the above elements and work to secure compensation for your child’s injuries.

 What is the value of my Kentucky brachial plexus injury claim?

-The attorneys at Wilt & Associates dedicate themselves to securing maximum compensation for your claim.
+The attorneys at Wilt Injury Lawyers dedicate themselves to securing maximum compensation for your claim.
 We understand that seeing your child injured is devastating, especially when that injury was preventable and they will have to live with a disability for the rest of their life.
 Our Kentucky lawyers prepare every case as if it’s going to trial, because we want insurance companies and defense attorneys to know that we always mean business.